 Seamount benthic macrofauna off southern Tasmania: community structure and impacts of trawling

 Koslow J., Gowlett-Holmes K., Lowry J., O'Hara T., Poore G. & Williams A. (2001) Seamount benthic macrofauna off southern Tasmania: community structure and impacts of trawling.
-Marine Ecology Progress Series, 213, 111-125
+Marine Ecology Progress Series, 213, 111-125.

-This study is summarised as evidence for the intervention(s) shown on the right.
-The icon shows which synopsis it is relevant to.
+This study is summarised as evidence for the following.

 Designate a Marine Protected Area and prohibit bottom trawling